Our goal ...

 Under 1% of the Centre's funding is statutory, we therefore rely on donations from the public, organisations and community groups to continue our vital work.

-"I have multiple conditions; fibromyalgia, arthritis and lymphocytic leukemia.
-Oxygen Treatment has been of great help for all of these.
+"I have multiple conditions; fibromyalgia, arthritis and lymphocytic leukaemia.
+Oxygen therapy has been of great help for all of these.
 The first two weeks of my initial block I started to sleep better.
 Having oxygen has given me a feeling of wellbeing I had not experienced for a long time."

 Following the introduction of Centres elsewhere in the country, a local group of people living with Multiple Sclerosis, their families and friends were brought together by Jackie and Ray Brightwell.
 With the support of ARMS (Action for Research into Multiple Sclerosis) a national organisation, they set up the first MS Therapy Centre to support people in the Bristol area.